 In most cases, a Grade 3 (Dry Environment) level of protection is required for habitable use or for storage of anything that could be damaged by moisture.

 Types of Waterproofing

-British Standard BS8102 : 2009 – Code of Practise for Protection of Structures Against Water from the Ground defines different types of waterproofing system.
+British Standard BS8102 : 2022 – Protection of below ground structures against water ingress.
+Code of Practicedefines different types of waterproofing system.
 There are 3 recognised waterproofing types:-

 |B||Structurally Integral Protection|